 Dr. Loftus specializes in ancient history.
 Her areas of interest include Athenian democracy, the social history of Egypt and women in the ancient world.
 She has published in Zeitshrift fur Papyrology und Epigraphy and co-authored a chapter in P.Mich.
 Koenen, vol 18, Festschrift for Ludwig Koenen (1996).
 She also is co-author of an ancient Greek textbook, Greek for Reading (University of Michigan Press, 1994).
 Professor Loftus is currently working on a transcription and translation of a papyrus fragment of a 2nd century set of farm accounts that was recently purchased by the Ablah Library at Wichita State University.
 She is currently working on a book length project on the Periclean Citizenship Law in fourth century BC Athens.

 Dr. Owens specializes in Colonial, Revolutionary, and Early American History, particularly Indian Affairs.
-He has published articles in the Journal of the Early Republic, Indiana Magazine of History, Ohio Valley History, and the Journal of Illinois History, and is currently at work on a book on the Southern Indians in the Early Republic.
-His book, Mr. Jefferson's Hammer: William Henry Harrison and the Origins of American Indian Policy, was published by University of Oklahoma Press in 2007.
+He has published articles in the Journal of the Early Republic, Indiana Magazine of History, Ohio Valley History, and the Journal of Illinois History.
+His first book, Mr. Jefferson's Hammer: William Henry Harrison and the Origins of American Indian Policy, was published by University of Oklahoma Press in 2007.
 His second book, Red Dreams, White Nightmares: Pan-Indian Alliances in the Anglo-Amerian Mind, 1763-1815, is forthcoming (March 2015) from University of Oklahoma Press.
 His current research project explores intercultural murder, crime, and conflict resolution in early America.

-Associate Professor: Public History, American culture and religion, North American West, Public History Program Director
+Professor: Public History, American culture and religion, Public History Program Director

 Ph.D., Arizona State University, 1997